The November 4th 2008 US election is considered historical, but do you know what else made history that day?

 The work of NCAM, ICART, and others continues.
 Of course, election night was the first step.
 Tomorrow, January 20th, is another step.

-These groups will provide captioning for the US presidential inauguration ceremony on January 20thas announced in NCAM's latest press release.
-The link to the site for the closed and live captioning is http://www.inaugural.senate.gov/.
+These groups will provide captioning for the US presidential inauguration ceremony on January 20th as announced in NCAM's press release.
+The link to the site for the closed and live captioning is https://www.inaugural.senate.gov/.
 This is not a first, however.
 The first live television program that was made fully accessible for sensory disabilities was in 1993 for the inauguration of former US President Clinton.

 Isn't it nice to have the choice of participating in history while it happens, rather than waiting for the text version at a later time, perhaps the next day when the news is slightly stale?